Yuan devaluation exposes European exporters

 FRANKFURT European exporters glimpsed the possible progressive erosion of lucrative benefits from the weak euro on Tuesday, as China's surprise devaluation made foreign goods more expensive for its consumers and corporate customers.

-Shares fell in makers of cars, luxury goods and consumer products, wiping 140 billion euros ($155 billion) off the value of the FTSEurofirst 300 index .FTEU3, as the specter loomed of a new round of currency wars.
+Shares fell in makers of cars, luxury goods and consumer products, wiping 140 billion euros (£99.6 billion) off the value of the FTSEurofirst 300 index, as the spectre loomed of a new round of currency wars.

 China is the second-biggest buyer of EU goods after the United States, accounting for 14 percent of exports from the trade bloc last year, according to Eurostat.